UGentBiomath/COVID19-Model/data/README.md

     - columns: municipality of work
 The dataset contained, for each Belgian province, a column of 'unknowns', indicating we know where these individuals live but not where they work.
 These 10 columns were removed manually.
 Further, the column `Werkt in Belgie` was renamed `Belgie` to make name-based row and column matching easier.
 The recurrent mobility matrix was extracted from these data.
 The conversion notebook is `notebooks/0.1-twallema-extract-census-data.ipynb`.

-+ `initN.csv` contains a pandas dataframe with the following columns: index (NIS code of arrondissement), name, total population, population aged 0-9, population aged 10-19, ..., population aged 80 and above.
-The data were extracted from `census_demo_nl_04nov14.xlsx`, the conversion was performed in `notebooks/0.1-twallema-extract-census-data.ipynb`.

 + `recurrent_mobility.csv` contains a square recurrent mobility matrix of the Belgian arrondissements (43x43).
 The data were extracted from `Pop_LPW_NL_25FEB15_delete_unknown.xlsx`, the conversion was performed in `notebooks/0.1-twallema-extract-census-data.ipynb`.

+#### Demographic data

++ `age_structure_per_arrondissement.csv` : population of each age per arrondissement

++ `age_structure_per_municipality.csv` : population of each age per municipality

++ `age_structure_per_province.csv` : population of each age per province

++ `initN_arrond.csv` contains a pandas dataframe with the following columns: arrondissement NIS-code, total population, population aged 0-9, population aged 10-19, ..., population aged 80 and above.
+Created in `notebooks/JV-extract-age-structures.ipynb`.

++ `initN_province.csv` contains a pandas dataframe with the following columns: province NIS-code, total population, population aged 0-9, population aged 10-19, ..., population aged 80 and above.
+Created in `notebooks/JV-extract-age-structures.ipynb`.

++ `initN_municip.csv` contains a pandas dataframe with the following columns: municipality NIS-code, total population, population aged 0-9, population aged 10-19, ..., population aged 80 and above.
+Created in `notebooks/JV-extract-age-structures.ipynb`.

 #### Economic data